angel-marchev/data-creation/README.md

 <hr>

-<span style="color:#000000">SMOTE: This is the original implementation of SMOTE\, which generates synthetic samples by interpolating between pairs of minority class samples\.
-Specifically\, it selects a random minority class sample and its k\-nearest neighbors\, then generates new samples by interpolating between them\.</span>
+* SMOTE: This is the original implementation of SMOTE, which generates synthetic samples by interpolating between pairs of minority class samples.
+Specifically, it selects a random minority class sample and its k-nearest neighbors, then generates new samples by interpolating between them.

-<span style="color:#000000">Borderline\-SMOTE: This variant of SMOTE generates synthetic samples for the borderline instances of the minority class\.
-It identifies the minority class instances that are near the decision boundary of the classifier and applies SMOTE only to those samples\.</span>
+* Borderline-SMOTE: This variant of SMOTE generates synthetic samples for the borderline instances of the minority class.
+It identifies the minority class instances that are near the decision boundary of the classifier and applies SMOTE only to those samples.

-<span style="color:#000000">Adaptive Synthetic Sampling \(ADASYN\): ADASYN is another variant of SMOTE that adapts the number of synthetic samples based on the density of the data distribution\.
-It generates more synthetic samples for minority class instances that are harder to learn\, thus reducing the bias in the classifier\.</span>
+* Adaptive Synthetic Sampling (ADASYN): ADASYN is another variant of SMOTE that adapts the number of synthetic samples based on the density of the data distribution.
+It generates more synthetic samples for minority class instances that are harder to learn, thus reducing the bias in the classifier.

-<span style="color:#000000">Safe\-Level SMOTE: This is a variant of SMOTE that considers the distribution of the majority class and generates synthetic samples based on the safe\-level\, which is the difference between the minority and majority class densities\.</span>
+* Safe-Level SMOTE: This is a variant of SMOTE that considers the distribution of the majority class and generates synthetic samples based on the safe-level, which is the difference between the minority and majority class densities.

-<span style="color:#000000">G\-SMOTE: This is a geometric variant of SMOTE that generates synthetic samples by extrapolating from the line segments joining k\-nearest neighbors\.
-It uses the geometry of the minority class samples to generate more realistic synthetic samples\.</span>
+* G-SMOTE: This is a geometric variant of SMOTE that generates synthetic samples by extrapolating from the line segments joining k-nearest neighbors.
+It uses the geometry of the minority class samples to generate more realistic synthetic samples.

-<span style="color:#000000">K\-Means SMOTE: This variant of SMOTE uses k\-means clustering to generate synthetic samples for the minority class\.
-It first clusters the minority class samples using k\-means\, then generates synthetic samples for each cluster\.</span>
+* K-Means SMOTE: This variant of SMOTE uses k-means clustering to generate synthetic samples for the minority class.
+It first clusters the minority class samples using k-means, then generates synthetic samples for each cluster.

 <hr>

-<span style="color:#000000">The classifiers trained on synthetic examples generalize well\.</span>
+* The classifiers trained on synthetic examples generalize well.

-<span style="color:#000000">The classifiers Identify the minority class well \(True Negatives\)\.</span>
+* The classifiers Identify the minority class well (True Negatives).

-<span style="color:#000000">They have fewer False Positives compared to undersampling\.</span>
+* They have fewer False Positives compared to undersampling.

-<span style="color:#000000"> _Advantages _ </span>
+**Advantages**

-<span style="color:#000000">It improves the overfitting caused by random oversampling as synthetic examples are generated rather than a copy of existing examples\.</span>
+* It improves the overfitting caused by random oversampling as synthetic examples are generated rather than a copy of existing examples.

-<span style="color:#000000">No loss of information\.</span>
+* No loss of information.

-<span style="color:#000000">It’s simple\.</span>
+* It’s simple.

-<span style="color:#000000"> _Disadvantages _ </span>
+**Disadvantages**

-<span style="color:#000000">While generating synthetic examples\, SMOTE does not take into consideration neighboring examples that can be from other classes\.
-This can increase the overlapping of classes and can introduce additional noise\.</span>
+* While generating synthetic examples, SMOTE does not take into consideration neighboring examples that can be from other classes.
+This can increase the overlapping of classes and can introduce additional noise.

-<span style="color:#000000">SMOTE is not very practical for high\-dimensional data\.</span>
+* SMOTE is not very practical for high-dimensional data.

 <hr>